 You’ll receive an email and a text message confirming that your eUpgrade has been processed.
 At this point, the hard work is over, and hopefully you’ve scored yourself a great deal.

 In your booking reference, you’ll also be able to see the confirmation of your eUpgrade, as “Upgraded to Business Class” will show up on the page.

 How to Waitlist for an eUpgrade

 If you aren’t able to confirm an upgrade right away (perhaps because eUpgrade space isn’t available, or you are outside your clearance window), you can also waitlist for an upgrade.

 Once you’ve made your eUpgrade request, “Waitlisted for Business Class” will appear next to your city pair.

-In fact, I’d strongly suggest applying eUpgrades immediately after booking, as your eUpgrade will clear automatically.
+In fact, the best practise is to apply eUpgrades immediately after booking, as your eUpgrade will clear automatically if/when eUpgrade space becomes available and you’re within your clearance window.
 If you forget to go back and apply eUpgrades within your clearance window, somebody else might have beat you to it.